Specular differentiation in normed vector spaces: Quasi-Mean Value and Quasi-Fermat Theorems: Specular directional derivatives

 Since $\varepsilon > 0$ is arbitrary, it follows that

-Since $0< t_2 < \frac{\pi}{2}$, the tangent function is continuous at $t_2$.
-Using \cref{lem:rep_of_sdd}, one can deduce the conclusion as the first case.
+Since $0< t_2 < \dfrac{\pi}{2}$, the tangent function is continuous at $t_2$.
+Using the formula \eqref{lem:rep_of_sdd-3}, one can deduce the conclusion as in the first case.
 Other similar cases from \labelcref{(C3)} to \labelcref{(C5)} can be proved in the same way.

 Third, assume \labelcref{(C7)}.
 Let $\varepsilon > 0$ be arbitrary.
-Since $\arctan (t) \to -\frac{\pi}{2}$ as $t \to -\infty$, there exists $M_2 < 0$ such that, if $t < M_2$, then
+Since $\arctan t \to -\dfrac{\pi}{2}$ as $t \to -\infty$, there exists $M_2 < 0$ such that, if $t < M_2$, then

 From the assumption $\partial^+_v f(x) = - \infty$, there exists $\delta_5 > 0$ such that, if $h \in (0, \delta_5)$, then

 Combining these, if $h \in (0, \delta_5)$, then